plabayo/rama/README.md

 Special thanks goes to all involved in developing, maintaining and supporting [the Rust programming language](https://www.rust-lang.org/), the [Tokio ecosystem](https://tokio.rs/) and [all other crates](./Cargo.toml) that we depend upon.

 Extra credits also go to [Axum](https://github.com/tokio-rs/axum), from which ideas and code were copied as its a project very much in line with the kind of software we want Rama to be, but for a different purpose.
 Our hats also go off to [Tower](https://github.com/tower-rs/tower), its inventors and all the people and creatures that help make it be every day.
+The initial code for the SOCKS5 support was copied from EAimTY's codebases.

 ## 💖 | Sponsors